-School Photography: Celebrating 98 Years of Capturing Memories and Providing Safety in Schools Across America
+School Photography: Celebrating Over a Century of Capturing Memories and Providing Safety in Schools Across America

 School Photographers of America was formed during the COVID-19 pandemic when the entire US closed down schools in March of 2020.
-With no school picture days and the country in a financial crisis, health pandemic and with unemployment at a historic high, an executive from Strawbridge Studios Inc. had a vision to rally the industry to protect all school photographers' copyrights and raise awareness of our industry, as so many small businesses were being left behind by government aid.
-His vision was to ensure that the industry and long-standing American tradition would be protected and preserved for many centuries to come through advocacy and compliance.
+With no school picture days and the country in a financial crisis, health pandemic, and unemployment at a historic high an executive, David Crandall, from Strawbridge Studios Inc. had a vision to rally the industry to protect all school photographers' copyrights and raise awareness of our industry.
+So many small businesses were being left behind by government aid and his vision was to ensure that the industry and long-standing American tradition would be protected and preserved for many centuries to come through advocacy and compliance.

-On March 26th, 2020 – ten companies shared his vision and built what we know today as School Photographers of America.
-In a period of one of our country’s most trying times, these leaders and their staff rallied to build an organization that protected the copyright law for pictures and the national awareness of our industry.
+On March 26th, 2020 – ten companies embraced this vision and founded what we know today as School Photographers of America or SPOA.
+In a period of one of our country’s most trying times, these leaders and their staff rallied to build an organization that protected the copyright law for pictures and increased national awareness of this industry.
 School photography has been a staple for schools and parents across the United States for generations.
 School pictures are used every day for student safety through products like ID Cards, safety cards, digital directories and urgent safety initiatives like Amber Alerts.
 In addition, other industries rely on school photography for the creation of their products such as yearbooks, administration software, online learning and many more.
 School photography plays an integral part in all US public and private schools.

-School Photographers of America is the premier association for school photography companies and school photographers and serves as the national voice for all photographers on Capitol Hill.
+School Photographers of America is the national trade association for school photography and yearbooks, replacing the former PSPA and AASP.

 We are an organization dedicated to ensuring the health and vitality of the school photographic industry.